CognitiveNeuroLab/.github/README.md

 2020 - Douwe Horsthuis - Presentation paradigm - created and used for Ana Francisco's 22q and schizophrenia research to measure active and passive inhibition.
 ### Pipelines
 #### [Pipeline EEG to ERP EEGlab stats R](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R)
-2021 - Douwe Horsthuis - EEG pipeline relying on EEGlab/ERPlab and potential for statistics (including mixed effect models) in Rstudio
+2021 - Douwe Horsthuis - Matlab and R - EEG pipeline relying on EEGlab/ERPlab and potential for statistics (including mixed effect models) in Rstudio

     - Francisco, A. A., Foxe, J. J., Horsthuis, D. J., DeMaio, D., & Molholm, S. (2020).
 Assessing auditory processing endophenotypes associated with Schizophrenia in individuals with 22q11.
 2 deletion syndrome.
 Translational psychiatry, 10(1), 1-11
     - Francisco, A. A., Horsthuis, D. J., Popiel, M., Foxe, J. J., & Molholm, S. (2020).
 Atypical response inhibition and error processing in 22q11.
 2 Deletion Syndrome and schizophrenia: Towards neuromarkers of disease progression and risk.
 NeuroImage: Clinical, 27, 102351.